-GraphQL is a very powerful query language used to communicate data between a client, the browser, a server and it allow us to structure data-driven applications in a much more flexible and efficient way than a restful approach would.
-So imagine that we created some kind of a restful API for a website which displays books and authors.
-Now to retrieve information about a particular book and display that information on the web page we would probably make an AJAX request to an endpoint.
-This would bring back some information like the title, genre, review, etc.
+GraphQL is a compelling query language that communicates data between a client, the browser, and a server.
+It allows us to structure data-driven applications more flexibly and efficiently than a restful approach.
+So imagine that we created some restful API for a website that displays books and authors.
+To retrieve information about a particular book and display that information on the web page, we would probably make an AJAX request to an endpoint.
+This would bring back information like the title, genre, review, etc.

 Not just that, GraphQL schema is the support system of GraphQL API.
 The schema explains the possible outputs or responses to the arguments inputted.
-GraphQL schema well defines the operations supported as well as the capabilities of an API without fail.
+Thus, schema well defines the operations supported and the capabilities of an API without fail.

 What can you do with GraphQL?

-The structure of GraphQL servers is such that it makes possible to declaratively fetch data.
-It makes it easier to gather the required data with only one request.
+- The structure of GraphQL servers is such that it makes it possible to fetch data declaratively.
+As a result, it makes it easier to gather the required data with only one request.

-For example, Let’s imagine a situation where a person requests details of a particular singer, like name, tracks and so on.
-For traditional REST pattern, this would need a minimum of two requests to two endpoints that is, /artists and/tracks.
-But, if we use it, all the data can be defined with just one GraphQL query to request for multiple resources.
+- For example, imagine a situation where a person requests details of a particular singer, like name, tracks, etc. For the traditional REST pattern, this would need a minimum of two requests to two endpoints, that is, /artists and/tracks.
+All the data can be defined using just one GraphQL query to request multiple resources.

 It has made frontend developers’ lives easy.
 All the credits go to GraphQL client libraries like Apollo or Urql.
-Frontend developers are getting various features like caching or optimistic UI updates for absolutely free with fields that might be having entire teams just dedicated to working on them if GraphQL wasn’t there.
-With the help of GraphQL, it is now possible to completely redesign the UI of an app without even touching the backend.
+Frontend developers are getting various features like caching or optimistic UI updates for free with fields that might have entire teams dedicated to working on them if GraphQL wasn’t there.
+With the help of GraphQL, it is now possible to completely redesign an app’s UI without even touching the backend.

 - It enables rapid product development

-- Rich open-source ecosystem and an amazing community
+- Rich open-source ecosystem and a fantastic community

 It is now only a tremendous leap ahead of REST API design.
-GraphQL directly models all sort of data traversals that a client needs to perform in order to do its job.
-It is expected there would be a significant refinement within this space over the next couple of years.
+GraphQL directly models all sorts of data traversals a client needs to perform to do its job.
+This space is expected to be significantly refined over the next few years.

-If you are a front-end developer, you most probably won’t be working with the schema, but it will serve as an important document that allows you to know what all queries you can make.
+- If you are a frontend developer, you probably won’t be working with the schema, but it will serve as an essential document that lets you know what queries you can make.

-If you compare that to other API standards, like Swagger for REST APIs, you have to trust that whoever wrote documentation wrote it really well, with all edge cases documented.
-Swagger doesn’t enforce type checking for different fields, so you can have a valid Swagger YAML file that is now also really difficult to navigate.
+- If you compare that to other API standards, like Swagger for REST APIs, you have to trust that whoever wrote the documentation wrote it well, with all edge cases documented.
+Swagger doesn’t enforce type-checking for different fields, so you can have a valid Swagger YAML file that is now also really difficult to navigate.

-Any valid GraphQL schema in itself will be greatly helpful for anyone to know what all sorts of data they’re dealing with, and that too even if it isn’t properly documented.
+- Any valid GraphQL schema will help anyone know what data they’re dealing with, even if it isn’t properly documented.

-It would be really thankful for all developer, be it the ones with a good grasp over React, Angular or Android, to learn about GraphQL and to steadily start using it.
-There are various communities that are extending support to beginners who are using GraphQL such as Slack channel, Apollo and GraphQL GitHub organization.
+- It would be thankful for all developers, be it the ones with a good grasp over React, Angular, or Android, to learn about GraphQL and to steadily start using it.
+Various communities are extending support to beginners using GraphQL, such as Slack channel, Apollo, and GraphQL GitHub organization.

-Make sure to visit their portals for support content and latest updates.
+- Make sure to visit their portals for support content and the latest updates.

-Varied companies are now switching to GraphQL because they understand their future prospects and significance.
+- Various companies now switch to GraphQL because they understand their prospects and significance.

-With these discussions, we can conclude that It is an exciting technology, but it is mandatory to understand the tradeoffs before making important architectural decisions.
-APIs such as those with few entities and relationships across entities are not really suited for GraphQL.
-But, applications with varied domain objects like e-commerce applications where you have many entities may be suited for it much more.
-It is a really powerful tool, with many reasons to choose it in your projects but anyways you don’t have to forget that most important, is choosing whichever tool is right for your project.
+We can conclude that it is an exciting technology, but it is mandatory to understand the tradeoffs before making critical architectural decisions.
+APIs with few entities and relationships across entities are unsuitable for GraphQL.
+But, applications with varied domain objects, like e-commerce applications where you have many entities, may be suited for it much more.
+It is a potent tool, with many reasons to choose it for your projects, but anyways, you don’t have to forget that the most important is choosing whichever tool is right for your project.